 I am Lee Boyce.
-I'm a writer, strength trainer, and ex-athlete.
+I'm a strength coach, professional fitness writer, and an ex-athlete.
 I mainly work with not-so-slight-at-heart clients for strength, general conditioning, corrective training, sports performance and muscle development.
-I currently spend my time writing tonnes of articles, training clients, doing media, giving the odd seminar, and just being a self-proclaimed junkie on all things training.
-I’m a contributing author for a number of popular fitness magazines including Men's Health, Men's Fitness, TNATION, Inside Fitness, and Bodybuilding.com.
-You can read many of my articles on this website.
+I'm a contributing author for a number of popular fitness magazines including Men's Health, Men's Fitness, TNATION, Muscle & Fitness, Esquire, Men's Journal and Bodybuilding.com.
+You can read many of my published articles on this website.

 While attending university for Kinesiology studies, I ran varsity track and field as a sprinter and long jumper.
 I competed at the National level.

 During the time I was still in school, I received my first training certification, and I felt accomplished.
-Time passed, and after receiving my second training certification, that feeling of accomplishment went away stupid-fast.
+Time passed, and after receiving my second training certification, that feeling of accomplishment went away quickly.

-I realized that “trainers” in my city and country were a dime a dozen, so the typical in-class form of instruction alone wouldn’t cut it.
+The problem: “trainers” in my city and country are a dime a dozen, so the typical in-class form of instruction alone wouldn’t cut it.

 Say you’ve got 20 personal trainers in a given commercial gym.